OWASP Top 10 and Snort Rule Creation

 • Application

-• Disable Schemas like File://, ftp://, and other dangerous schemas.
+• Disable schemas such as file ://, ftp://, and other dangerous schemas.
 Only allow HTTP and HTTPS

 • Make sure that a public IP address is trying to attempt the request.